Danish legislation on Laboratory Animals

 Trainees should be able to:1.1.
 Identify and describe the national and EU laws and guidance which regulate the scientific use of animals and in particular the activities of those carrying out scientific procedures involving them.1.2.
 Identify and describe related animal welfare legislation.1.3 Describe the authorisation that is needed before acting as user, breeder or supplier of laboratory animals and especially the authorisation required for projects and where applicable individuals.1.4.
 List sources of information and support that are available (regarding national legislation).1.5.
 Describe the role of the personnel mentioned in Article 24, 25 and 26, and their statutory duties and other responsibilities under the National Legislation.1.6.
 Describe the roles and responsibilities of the local animal welfare bodies and the national committee for the protection of animals used for scientific purposes.9.3.
 Recognise that there are ethical limits to what it is considered permissible to do under the Directive and that even within these legal constraints, there are also likely to be national and institutional differences in this respect.11.1.
 Describe in detail the main components of the national legislation regulating the scientific use of animals; in particular, explain the legal responsibilities of those designing procedures and projects (Function B staff) and those of other persons with statutory responsibilities under the national legislation (e.g. the person responsible for compliance, veterinarian, animal care staff, training officers).11.19.
 Explain the need to be aware of local arrangements relating to project licence management, e.g. procedures for ordering animals, accommodation standards, disposal of animals, safe working practices and security, and the actions to take in the event of unexpected problems arising with any of these.

-Persons who need licence to conduct and perform animal experimentation, have passed a course in Laboratory Animal Science - EU function ABD (previously FELASA C) outside Denmark, and who need to supplement this knowledge with the Danish legislation on laboratory experimentation.
+Persons who need license to conduct and perform animal experimentation, have passed a course in Laboratory Animal Science - EU function ABD (previously FELASA C) outside Denmark, and who need to supplement this knowledge with the Danish legislation on laboratory experimentation.

-Before registering to this course, please consult the Danish Animal Experiments Inspectorate, and investigate if you can use the course you have taken taken abroad and only need this course as supplement, or whether you need to follow a full ABD course.
+Before registering to this course, please consult the Danish Animal Experiments Inspectorate, and investigate if you can use the course you have taken abroad and only need this course as supplement, or whether you need to follow a full ABD course.

 Axel Kornerup Hansen, Professor, DVM